This year it feels like a bit much to think about how to reduce your carbon footprint in the midst of a pandemic.

 Employers have their own carbon footprint, which includes employee work travel.
 But to the extent that we control what work travel we do, it’s ours.
 Emissions are emissions.
 On some level it doesn’t matter, the point is to try to reduce it where possible.
 Also, the point is to change what’s possible.

 In today’s pandemic world, our work travel is cancelled for at least a year.
-Thing we did face to face are being done virtually.
+Things we did face to face are being done virtually.
 Some of that will likely stick in the after times.

 I can’t just move to an off-grid cabin in the woods.